-To satisfy the requirements of the EMA and its 2012 EIA Regulations, the Proponent appointed Excel Dynamic Solution Pty Ltd (EDS) to conduct the required EA process on their (Proponent's) behalf, and thereafter, apply for an ECC for exploration works on the EPL.
+To satisfy the requirements of the EMA and its 2012 EIA Regulations, the Proponent appointed Excel Dynamic Solution Pty Ltd (EDS) to conduct the required Environmental Assessment (EA) process on their (Proponent's) behalf, and thereafter, apply for an ECC for exploration works on the EPL.
 There were no formal Terms of Reference (ToR) provided to EDS by the Proponent.
 The consultant, instead, relied on the requirements of the Environmental Management Act (No. 7 of 2007) (EMA) and its EIA Regulations (GN.
 No. 30 of 2012) to conduct the study.

 The application for the ECC (Appendix A) is compiled and submitted to the Ministry of Environment, Forestry and Tourism (MEFT), the environmental custodian for project registration purposes.
-Upon submission of an Environmental Scoping Assessment (ESA) Report and Draft Environmental Management Plan (EMP) (Appendix B), an ECC for the proposed project may be considered by the Environmental Commissioner at MEFT, Department of Environmental Affairs and Forestry (DEAF).
+Upon submission of an Environmental Scoping Assessment (ESA) Report and Draft Environmental Management Plan (EMP) (Appendix B), an ECC for the proposed project may be considered by the Environmental Commissioner at the MEFT Department of Environmental Affairs and Forestry (DEAF).

-The EIA project is headed by Ms. Milika Dineinge and Ms. Aili lipinge, who are qualified and experienced EAPs.
-The consultation and reporting process was done by Ms. Milika Dineinge and reviewed by Ms. Aili lipinge.
-Their CVs are presented in Appendix C.
+The EIA project is headed by Mr Nerson Tjelos.
+He is a qualified and experienced Geoscientist and experienced EAP.
+The consultation and reporting process was done by Mr Mandume Leonard, respectively, and reviewed by Mr Nerson Tjelos, and Mr Mandume's CVs are presented in Appendix C.